Can you save seats on Southwest Airlines flights?

 Buy early bird check in

-If you have a larger group with many adults, don't count on your entire group getting to board during family boarding.
-I have seen gate agents stick to the two adult rule when families were traveling with grandparents.
+If you have a larger group with many adults, don't count on your entire group getting to board during family boarding just because you're traveling with one child under six.
+I have seen gate agents stick to the two-adult rule when families were traveling with grandparents.

 But, what if just one person in the travel party bought the Business Select fare or the upgraded boarding position?
 By boarding early, that person could save seats for their whole family in the C boarding group.
-That can save money gets your back of the line travel partners seated together in a good seat versus scavenging for those middle seats and splitting up.
+That can save money and get your back-of-the-line travel partners seated together in a good seat versus scavenging for those middle seats and splitting up.

-But what if you're the person who bought a Business Select ticket or paid for upgraded boarding?
-It's probably frustrating to be told you can't sit in an empty seat because someone is saving it for someone who didn't pay the upcharge you did.
-While I haven't experienced exactly this, I once had a women approach me (I was already seated and she was boarding) and ask if the two seats next to me were occupied.
+But think of this from the perspective of the passenger who bought a Business Select ticket or paid for upgraded boarding and who is told they can't sit in an empty seat because someone is saving it for someone who didn't pay the upcharge.
+While I haven't experienced exactly this, I once had a woman approach me (I was already seated and she was boarding) and ask if the two seats next to me were occupied.
 I smiled and said no, thinking the lady was going to sit there.

 saving seats on Southwest – the airline's Policy

-When I fly Southwest for business, I buy Early Bird Check In and go carry on only.
+When I fly Southwest for business, I buy Business Select or Early Bird Check-In and go carry-on only.
 I like to be one of the first on and off the airplane and I want to snag one of those coveted overhead spaces for my bags.
-If I were told I couldn't sit where I wanted to sit by a person who was saving space for a passenger who didn't pay for the same perks I did, I would be irritated.
+It's annoying to be told I can't sit somewhere by someone who is saving space for someone who didn't pay for the perks I've paid for but I've never started an argument over it.
+I board early enough that finding a second-best seat hasn't been a problem.

 Takeaways – Is it OK to save seats on a Southwest Airlines flight?